COGS9/ucsd-cogs9/pages/syllabus.md

 - We will get back to you within 48 hours after regrades close with our final decision.

 ### Lecture Attendance
-Our goal is to make lectures and office hours worthwhile to attend (e.g. we do in-class exercises).
+Our goal is to make lectures and office hours worthwhile to attend (e.g. we do in-class exercises, demonstrations, discussions and data collection).
 However, lecture attendance is not required.
 All lectures will be recorded.
 These will be made available to you (UCSD podcast).

 That said, we have found that students who come to lecture and are engaged fully learn the most (which is our goal!).
 We also know that students have a lot on their plate (which is why we don't *require* attendance).
-To this end, we will incentivize lecture attendance. **2.5% of the course grade will come from lecture attendance - if you attend >75% of the regular lectures you will get this 2.5% mark** (see Course Components & Points).
+To this end, we will incentivize lecture attendance. **2.5% of the course grade will come from lecture attendance - if you attend >50% of the regular lectures you will get this 2.5% mark** (see Course Components & Points).
 Attendance will be tracked through student responses using the ClassQuestion app.
 That said, **attendance is required on guest lecture days**, and attendance at all guest lectures will constitute your Guest Lecture attendance grade.

 ### Discussion Attendance